 Quinoa has become popular food item and for good reason.
-Quinoa has a high protein content, sweet and nutty flavor, and distinct texture.
-It is also a healthful substitute for starchier pasta and rice in many dishes.
+Quinoa has a protein content, sweet and nutty flavor, and distinct texture.
+It is also a good substitute for starchier pasta and rice in many dishes.
 A common problem when cooking quinoa is that it can result in a very bitter taste after cooking.
 However, there is a simple solution to prevent the bitter taste.

 Why Quinoa Can Taste Bitter